Usermoli/my_first_GUI/readme.md

-i want to write a timer that has the following basic function
+i want to write a timer that has the following basic functions:

 a task list that you can choose what to work on